Jayadevan Chakkadath

-Jayadevan Chakkadath (born 13 January 1981) in Thrissur is a sound editor and recordist known for his works in Malayalam films.
-He has won National Film Award for Best Audiography in 2017 for Kaadu Pookkunna Neram Directed by Dr. Biju and won two Kerala State Film Award for Best Sound Recordist for the same film in 2017.
+Jayadevan Chakkadath (born 13 January 1981) is an Indian sound editor and recordist known for his works in Malayalam cinema.
+He has won National Film Award for Best Audiography in 2017 and four Kerala State Film Awards.
 He received a post-graduate diploma in sound recording and engineering from Satyajit Ray Film and Television Institute Kolkata in 2007.
-He was a faculty member at Srishti school of Arts, Design and Technology in Bangalore from 2015 to 2017. training given for location sound recording, sound design and audio narratives at under graduate level.
-He is an alumnus of Cochin university of science and technology in Mechanical Engineering (1998-2002).
+He was a faculty member at Srishti School of Arts, Design and Technology in Bangalore from 2015 to 2017, training given for location sound recording, sound design and audio narratives at under graduate level.
+He is an alumnus of Cochin University of Science and Technology in Mechanical Engineering (1998-2002).